Blackley Cemetery: Notable burials

-Buried here in the Non-Conformist section is Ethel Carnie Holdsworth (1886–1962), working-class writer, feminist, and socialist activist.
+Ethel Carnie Holdsworth (1886–1962), working-class writer, feminist, and socialist activist, is buried in the cemetery's Non-Conformist section.

 In 1991, the remains of 63 executed prisoners (of which 45 were identifiable) that had been exhumed from unmarked graves in the Strangeways Prison cemetery following rebuilding work at the prison, were cremated at Blackley Crematorium.
 The cremated remains were re-interred in two graves (plot C2710 and C2711) at the adjacent cemetery.
-They included the remains of the three Manchester Martyrs – who had been hung at the New Bailey Prison in Salford, Manchester on November 23, 1867 for the killing of a policeman.
+They included the remains of the three Manchester Martyrs – who had been hung at the New Bailey Prison in Salford, Manchester on 23 November 1867 for the killing of a policeman.

 Blackley Crematorium was the venue for the funeral in 1994 of Coronation Street actress Doris Speed.

 The grave of Corporal Clifford Haughton, Royal Regiment of Fusiliers and his wife and children stands in the cemetery.
 They were all killed by the IRA in 1974 in the M62 coach bombing, when a time bomb exploded on their coach en route to Catterick.